Through the Tier 1 Entrepreneur visa the UK is actively supporting non-EEA nationals to consider entrepreneurial opportunities within the UK.

 What is a Tier 1 Entrepreneur Visa?

-If you are looking to start a business in the UK, with so much at stake, it is important to seek legal advice to understand the migration options open to you, to ensure your case is effectively represented to the authorities and to avoid any delays with your application.
+If you are looking to start a business in the UK, with so much at stake, it is important to seek legal advice to understand the migration options open to you, to ensure your case is effectively represented to the authorities and to avoid any delays or issues with your application.

 A Tier 1 Entrepreneur visa will allow you to set up or take over the running of one business or more.
 You can work for your own business as a self-employed individual, provided the work meets the criteria for being self-employed.
 You can also bring family members and dependants with you.